angarsky/diveintopython/learn/variables/array.md

 5
 ```

-2. Using a "for" loop with a NumPy array:
+2. Using a `for` loop with a NumPy array:

 ```python
 import numpy as np